 I would like to believe that the reason was the setting saffron ball.

-Thanks to the Dalhousie Folklore, this place is unexplored, serene, clean and neat.
-Hope it remains the same or else it might become too commercialized.
+Thanks to the Dalhousie Folklore, this place is unexplored, serene, clean, and neat.
+I hope it remains the same or else it might become too commercialized.
 With these thoughts, we returned back to our base with excitement, as if we had indeed conquered and vanquished the witches of Dainkund!

 If the so-called terrain of the witch can be so surreal and mesmerizing though spooky, how would the landscape look on the trail to goodness?!
-Read about this and more in my post tomorrow…Till then Ciao!
+Read about this and more in The enchanting trek across Dainkund